scozv/tango/en/type/index.md

 #### `new T.MinHeap(compare): heap`
 Gets a new min heap.
 #### `new T.QuickFind(n: number): unionfind`
-Gets a union find by QuickFind algorithm.
+Gets an union find by QuickFind algorithm.
 #### `new T.WeightedQuickUnion(n: number): unionfind`
-Gets a union find by Weighted QuickFind algorithm.
+Gets an union find by Weighted QuickFind algorithm.
 #### `new T.BinarySearchTree(compare)`
 Gets a Binary Search Tree with the specific comparasion rule.
 #### `new T.Graph(n: number, directed: bool = false)`
-Gets a unweighted graph with `n` vertex, which is undirected by default.
+Gets a unweighted graph with $$n$$ vertex, which is undirected by default.
 #### `new T.GraphW(n: number, directed: bool = false)`
-Gets a weighted graph with `n` vertex, which is undirected by default.
+Gets a weighted graph with $$n$$ vertex, which is undirected by default.

 [Back to top](#t)